 Uncovering the shadow is one of two approaches that I suggest as ways of acquiring greater self-understanding.

-For a description of the other approach to self-understanding, visit my article here.
-For a description of two categories of self-development beyond self-understanding, visit my article here.
+For a description of the another approach to self-understanding, visit my article here.

 The shadow is the dark side of our psyche, the aspects of ourselves that is disconnected, disowned, rejected, repressed, hidden from ourselves, and often projected onto others.